Matrix superpotentials and superintegrable systems for arbitrary spin: Discussion

 A specific property of potentials (\ref{Vsmall}) is their dual shape invariance, i.e., the existence of two non-equivalent corresponding superpotentials.
 Exactly this property enables to find good solutions for all combinations of eigenvalues of the spin and orbital momentum operators.

-Notice that supersymmetric and superconformal aspects of various planar systems with arbitrary spin were intensively discussed in literature, see, e.g., \cite{Plu1} and \cite{Plu2}.
-We consider special class of such systems which are chargeless, have non-trivial multipole moments, and can be integrated in closed form using their supersymmetry and shape invariance.
+Notice that supersymmetric and superconformal aspects of planar systems with arbitrary spin were discussed in papers \cite{Plu1} and \cite{Plu2}.
+We consider another class of such systems which are chargeless, have non-trivial multipole moments, and can be integrated in closed form using their supersymmetry and shape invariance.

-In the present paper the shape invariant matrix potentials classified in \cite{Nik1} and \cite{Nik2} are used to solve explicitly the countable set of maximally superintegrable models.
+In the present paper the shape invariant matrix potentials classified in \cite{Nik1} and \cite{Nik2} are used to solve explicitly the countable set of superintegrable models.
 In fact the number of exactly solvable models with matrix superpotentials some of which have the clear physical significance is much more extended.
 Among them there are also the relativistic models discussed in \cite{nika} and many others.
 We plane to present such models in the following publications.